canada-ca/digital-playbook-guide-numerique/fr/4-habiliter-personnel-fournir-meilleurs-services.md

 **(Digital Service Standard (UK))**

+The technology you choose to build your service must help you respond quickly and regularly to the needs and expectations of users.
+This criterion ensures you:

+- consider all the risks and constraints associated with the technology you choose
+- avoid contracts that lock you into particular solutions and limit your ability to make decisions to improve the service
+- build a sustainable system that can be easily managed once live
+- identify the required infrastructure to successfully and continuously deliver the digital service
+- have a procurement approach that will not restrict, inhibit or limit ongoing and future service delivery
+- consider existing tools and systems and avoid unnecessary fragmentation and/or costs
+- consider appropriate tools and systems already in use in government
+- embed measurement tools at the start of development.

+**(Digital Service Standard (AU))**

 ### Liste de contrôle

 - **\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**